Present Progressive

 Auxiliary ‘Are’ is used with subject ‘We’ ‘You’ and ‘They’ + All Plural Subjects.

-1. Expression of Affirmative Statements with Present Continuous Tense — To express affirmative statements, the structure: Subject + am/is/are + –ing form of verb is used.
+To express affirmative statements, the structure: Subject + am/is/are + –ing form of verb is used.
+Survey the following examples:

 • I am building my house this year.